biancakes20/Dungganon_online_lending_payment_system/README.md

 5. Member 5 - James Sialana

-Short instruction to run our system:
-"To run our system: First, click Apply Now/Login or Get Started Today.
+Short instruction to run our system: admin account: juvi@gmail.com - Password: Qwerty12 "To run our system: First, click Apply Now/Login or Get Started Today.
 Then, choose whether to Sign Up or Sign In.
 After signing in, if you are an admin, you will be redirected to the Admin Homepage; if you are a client, you will be redirected to the Client Homepage."